Skim by Section

 If you prefer softer vegetables, you may decide you want to cook it longer.
 Just be sure to stir as you cook so that the broccoli cooks evenly.
 You also want to be sure your heat is set to medium-high not full heat.

-This dish is heavy on vitamin-rich broccoli and incorporates flank steak which is a lean red meat.
+This classic dish is heavy on vitamin-rich broccoli and incorporates flank steak which is a lean red meat.
 Served over rice, this is a low-fat dish that's definitely relatively healthy.

 Leftovers can last up to 5 days in the fridge if stored in an airtight container.

-★ More Recipes You'll Love ★
+★ More Chinese Food Recipes ★

 Love Chinese takeout style recipes?